SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-just-worth-shouting-about.markdown

 That is a whole load of content, get reviewing.

-Although the bounce sample, which was the first one I looked at, has code missing.&nbsp; This is however being addressed.&nbsp; Make sure you show your application in the forums for each sample.
+Although the bounce sample, which was the first one I looked at, has code missing.
+This is however being addressed.
+Make sure you show your application in the forums for each sample.

 BooYa